didolehbal/Billard_game/README.md

 to start the client -> Game.Main
 to start the Server -> Server.MatchMakingServer

-PS: change Server IP in the client.GameOnline if you'd like to connect to a remote instance of the server PS': pocket edges collisions are buggy and we will appreciate any pull requests that concerns them !
+PS: change Server IP in the client.GameOnline if you'd like to connect to a remote instance of the server<br/>
+PS': pocket edges collisions are buggy and we will appreciate any pull requests that concerns them !

 MIT LICENCE - you may do whatever you like with this source code and software.